-Would it be possible to discover anal sac infection before it becomes swollen and painful?
+Would it be possible to discover an anal sac infection before it becomes swollen and painful?
 Perhaps?

 While we cannot measure up to our dogs in the olfactory department, it doesn’t mean that our noses are useless.
-Our main disadvantage isn’t how much information our noses can collect but how little of it we can interpret.
+On the contrary, our main disadvantage isn’t how much information our noses can collect but how little of it we can interpret.

 Bad or suspicious odor can be a (subtle) first sign of a problem.

-Ever since Jasmine’s back-to-back skin issues, I learned to pay close attention to the way her skin smelled—particularly around her tail where she got the worst of the infection last time.
+Since Jasmine’s back-to-back skin issues, I learned to pay close attention to how her skin smelled—particularly around her tail, where she got the worst infection last time.
 The fur is very thick there and can hold unwanted moisture.

 I do regular sniff-checks to determine whether or not she is due for her next medicated bath.

 Usually, when something is brewing in Jasmine’s skin, it smells like a “moldy rag.”
 You know, if you have a towel or rag that was damp for too long.
 (I say moldy, but it is actually bacteria that is causing the smell)